mhaugrud/msumcspy/_sources/Strings/TheAccumulatorPatternwithStrings.rst

 .. sourcecode:: python

-    if eachChar != 'a'  and eachChar != 'e'  and eachChar != 'i'  and eachChar != 'o'  and eachChar != 'u'  and eachChar != 'A'  and eachChar != 'E'  and eachChar != 'I'  and eachChar != 'O'  and eachChar != 'U':
+    if aChar != 'a'  and aChar != 'e'  and aChar != 'i'  and aChar != 'o'  and aChar != 'u'  and aChar != 'A'  and aChar != 'E'  and aChar != 'I'  and aChar != 'O'  and aChar != 'U':

-         sWithoutVowels = sWithoutVowels + eachChar
+         sWithoutVowels = sWithoutVowels + aChar

-Look carefully at line 6 in the above program (``sWithoutVowels = sWithoutVowels + eachChar``).
+Look carefully at line 6 in the above program (``sWithoutVowels = sWithoutVowels + aChar``).
 We will do this for every character that is not a vowel.
 This should look very familiar.
 As we were describing earlier, it is an example of the accumulator pattern, this time using a string to "accumulate" the final result.
-In words it says that the new value of ``sWithoutVowels`` will be the old value of ``sWithoutVowels`` concatenated with the value of ``eachChar``.
+In words it says that the new value of ``sWithoutVowels`` will be the old value of ``sWithoutVowels`` concatenated with the value of ``aChar``.
 We are building the result string character by character.

 Take a close look also at the initialization of ``sWithoutVowels``.
 We start with an empty string and then begin adding new characters to the end.